restorecommerce/resource-srv/README.md

 This microservice subscribes to the following Kafka events by topic:
 - io.restorecommerce.command
   - restoreCommand
+  - resetCommand
   - healthCheckCommand
-  - resetCommand
+  - versionCommand

 List of events emitted to Kafka by this microservice for below topics:
 - io.restorecommerce.command
+  - restoreResponse
+  - resetResponse
   - healthCheckResponse
-  - resetResponse
+  - versionResponse

 ## Chassis Service

 This service uses chassis-srv, a base module for restorecommerce microservices, in order to provide the following functionalities:

 - exposure of all previously mentioned gRPC endpoints
-- implementation of a command-interface which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
+- implementation of a [command-interface](https://github.com/restorecommerce/chassis-srv/blob/master/command-interface.md) which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
 These endpoints can be called via gRPC or Kafka events (through the io.restorecommerce.command topic).
 - database access, which is abstracted by the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface)

 ## Redis